Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Some results for commutativity of derivatives

 \subsection{Commutations in another form}

-As mentioned before, Lemma \ref{lem commut derivative} requires the assumption that $D_{\Delta_1}(\pi)\neq 0$ and $D_{\Delta_2}(\pi)\neq 0$.
-It is not convenient for some application purpose.
-We now prove another version of commutativity, and one may compare with the proof of Lemma \ref{lem commut derivative}.
+As mentioned before, Corollary \ref{cor commut derivative} requires the assumption that $D_{\Delta_1}(\pi)\neq 0$ and $D_{\Delta_2}(\pi)\neq 0$.
+It is not convenient for the purpose of some applications.
+We now prove another version of commutativity, and one may compare with the proof of Corollary \ref{cor commut derivative}.

 \begin{lemma} Let $\pi \in \mathrm{Irr}_{\rho}$.
 Let $c \in \mathbb Z$.
 Let $\tau =D_{\mathfrak{mxpt}^a(\pi, c)}(\pi)$.
 Let $d>c$ be an integer.
-Let $\mathfrak n \in \mathrm{Mult}_{\rho,d}$.
+Let $\mathfrak n \in \mathrm{Mult}_{\rho,d}^a$.
 If $D_{\mathfrak n}(\tau)\neq 0$, then $D_{\mathfrak n}(\pi) \neq 0$. \end{lemma}

 \begin{proof}

 Let $\tau'=D_{\mathfrak n}(\tau)$.
 By Lemma \ref{lem reformulate frobenius}, we have embeddings:

 Hence,